FKnottenbelt/LS_101/109/practice_answers.md

 my_method(10)
 puts a

+- inner scope variables cannot be accessed in outer scope
+- a method definition can't access local variables in another scope

 In `line 1` we intialize local variable `a` and assign to an object with the value of `5`.